0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

     Which one should I copy to sda? [/opt/vyatta/etc/config.boot.default]:  # Press Enter or Yes to select default option

     Copying /opt/vyatta/etc/config.boot.default to sda.
-    Enter password for administrator account
-    Enter password for user 'vyos':
+    Enter password for administrator account  # setting up new  password Enter password for user 'vyos':
     Retype password for user 'vyos':
     I need to install the GRUB boot loader.